MatthewDesmondDowse/CSU33012---GitHub-API-Access-and-Visualisation/README.md

 Started in Haskell, but now trying with Python.

-Commands to run in Powershell etc:
+Commands to run in command-line :

 1) pip install github
 2) pip install PyGitHub